NINDS CDE Notice of Copyright

 Purpose of Tool: Screening for severity of depression.

 Used in: Observational studies.

 Administration time: 5 minutes, scoring 1 minute.

 Advantages: Widely used and accepted instrument.
-Quantifies depressive symptoms, but is not a diagnostic instrument.
+Quantifies depressive symptoms but is not a diagnostic instrument.
 Some symptoms overlap with "concussive symptoms".
 Any study looking at factors contributing to persistent symptoms should use this measure.

 Age Range: age 13 and older

-Advantages: Useful in ME/CFS because of the differentiation between somatic and affective symptoms.
+Strengths: Useful in ME/CFS because of the differentiation between somatic and affective symptoms.
 The investigator can ferret out whether mood symptoms exist or whether symptoms can be attributed mainly to the somatic symptoms of the disease.
 The BDI-II is a valid and reliable tool to evaluate mood in ME/CFS (Brown et al., 2012).

-Limitations: Investigators should be careful not to attribute elevations to affective reasons only as there is a large overlap with somatic symptoms in ME/CFS patients due to the nature of the disease.
+Weaknesses: Investigators should be careful not to attribute elevations to affective reasons only as there is a large overlap with somatic symptoms in ME/CFS patients due to the nature of the disease.

 Beck AT, Steer RA, Brown GK.
 Manual for The Beck Depression Inventory Second Edition (BDI-II).
 San Antonio: Psychological Corporation; 1996.